Pakistan, China to up defence cooperation

 “We have been standing together all along, and our relations will be no different in wake of future challenges,” General Bajwa reiterated.

-The visiting dignitary acknowledged and appreciated Pakistan Army’s sincere efforts for regional peace and provision of secure environment for the CPEC projects.
+Visiting dignitary acknowledged and appreciated Pakistan Army’s sincere efforts for regional peace and provision of secure environment for CPEC projects.

 The COAS thanked the dignitary for China’s unwavering support to Pakistan on all key issues at regional and international forums.
 Later, an MoU was also signed for enhancement of defence cooperation between both the armies.

-Earlier on arrival at the GHQ, Minister of National Defence, laid a floral wreath at the Yadgar-e-Shuhada.
-A smartly turned out contingent of Pakistan Army presented the guard of honour to the visiting dignitary.
+Earlier on arrival at GHQ, Minister of National Defence, laid a floral wreath at Yadgar-e-Shuhada.
+A smartly turned out contingent of Pakistan Army presented the guard of honour to visiting dignitary.